gfraysse/mooc/HackerRank/Python/Iterables and Iterators/problem.md

 To read more about the functions in this module, check out their documentation [here](https://docs.python.org/2/library/itertools.html)

 You are given a list of *N* lowercase English letters.
-For a given integer *K*, you can select any *K* indices (assume -based indexing) with a uniform probability from the list.
+For a given integer *K*, you can select any *K* indices (assume 1-based indexing) with a uniform probability from the list.

 Find the probability that at least one of the *K* indices selected will contain the letter: '*a*'.